nullhart/Wakey.js/README.md

 Welcome to Wakey.js!
 Go ahead and play around.

--Run install.bat or npm install in dir
+* Run install.bat or npm install in dir